jackwatters45/notionish/README.md

 - may be better to use z-index for controlling clicks off popup and sidebar (if something needs to be closed etc) but for now just using state (main-context: line 68)
 - property is upper case (not guaranteed) and is being converted to lowercase in the custom hooks.
 Probably a bad way to do this
 - popup positioning is meh
+- eventually done needs to just be turned into a checkbox property

 Currently

-- main content hook
-- add properties to state
+- add property
 - when add property make sure it is added to todo 'constructor' as well
 - fix tab bs

 - use useContext for now but I think this is bad and dumb and all the data should just be backend idk
+- context file